camper-1as

 The big expense came with the water heater.
 It still had the original Suburban water heater in a non-working condition, but after some cleaning of the ignitor and the gas heater inlet, it looked to be working properly.

-The mains electrical system is a combination of 120 and 230 volts.
-A 230-120 transformer has been added to supply 110v for the original (now removed) fridge, and to the Newmark DCV-40F, like this , ferroresonant 12V 40A converter/battery charger.
+The mains electrical system was a combination of 120 and 230 volts with a 230-110 transformer has been added to supply 110v for the original (now removed) fridge, and to the Newmark DCV-40F, like this , ferroresonant 12V 40A converter/battery charger.

 A solar panel had been added, with it's controller and also another battery charger.